 Generators may submit requests to operate their generation facilities in a segregated mode of operation on the pre-dispatch day and no later than two hours prior to the start of the first dispatch hour, unless otherwise agreed by the IESO (MR Ch.
 7, App.
 7.7, Sec.
 1.3).
 Generators that wish to have their generation facilities scheduled in a segregated mode of operation in the day-ahead commitment process (DACP) must submit their request by 09:00 in order to be included in the first run of DACP.
-The IESO must assess the SMO request by 10:00.
-The IESO will assess SMO requests received after 09:00 and before 10:00 on a best effort basis.
-Knowing that SMO can be recalled at any time for reliability, market participants are required to have offers in the Ontario Market prior to 10:00 for any SMO generation.
+SMO requests submitted before 09:00 will be assessed by the IESO.
+SMO requests received after 09:00 and before 10:00 will be assessed on a reasonable effort basis.
+Market participants are required to have offers in the Ontario market for their SMO generation facilities prior to 10:00 day-ahead.